ArrayBolt3/doggle/README.md

 I used the DOSBox and 86Box emulators for testing.
 The code is fairly straightforward, so other emulators are likely to work too, though the sound may or may not work.

+Note that the dict.txt file is too big to fit on even a 760KB floppy.
+If you need a smaller dictionary, use "tinydict.txt" instead (you will have to rename it to dict.txt on the floppy disk in order for Doggle to find it).
+It's the same as dict.txt but only has words that are 9 letters or less and should take around 500 KiB of space.
+If even that's too big, you'll have to make your own dictionary or omit it.

 ## License and Copyright

 For doggle.c and README.md:
 Copyright (c) 2023 Aaron Rainbolt.
 Licensed under the [MIT License](https://opensource.org/license/mit/).

-For dict.txt:
+For dict.txt and tinydict.txt:
-  dict.txt has been extracted from GNU Aspell and adapted to be smaller and work better as a Boggle dictionary.
+  The dictionaries have been extracted from GNU Aspell and are adapted to be smaller and work better as a Boggle dictionary.
   Copyright (c) 2002-2019 Kevin Atkinson and the GNU Aspell contributors.
 Copyright (c) 2023 Aaron Rainbolt.
 Licensed under the [GNU Lesser General Public License v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).

 Doggle is in no way affiliated with Hasbro, the owners of the Boggle trademark.